teedinmt/TwntyQstns/README.md

 To use this program, follow the steps in the "Customize and Install" file.

 Twenty Questions is a stand-alone Java program for the Windows platform.
 Once installed, a client chooses "New Application" OR provides a staff username and password to log in.
-Data is saved to a relational MS Access database, split into front-end, back-end as MS Access recommends.
+Data is saved to a relational Microsoft Access database, split into front-end, back-end as MS Access recommends.
 Reports are available from the Staff login:  client PDF,  spreadsheet of all client info, spreadsheet of names and phone numbers.
 The database, client PDFs, and reports are saved to a secure location on a network.

 ### How it Works
  ```
- It takes in data from a client, saves it to a database, then also prints it to a pre-made PDF and saves the PDF file base on person's name and current date.
+ It takes in data from a client, saves it to a database,
+ then also prints it to a pre-made PDF and
+ saves the PDF file based on person's name and current date.

  The program uses 4 Screens:
 1)a welcome screen while checking database connection